nikitavoloboev/data/quotes/Quotes.md

 # Quotes

 Here are some quotes I like.

-# Life

-- The teacher appears when the student is ready

-# Privacy

-- Today's surveillance is extremely stealthy.
-If a person was following you all day, writing down what you are doing, of course you would care.
-But the problem today is, most people don't see the person following them.
+I share my of the quotes I like [here](https://github.com/learn-anything/quotes).

 # Funny